Peri-LN: Revisiting Normalization Layer in the Transformer Architecture: Conclusion

 \section{Conclusion}

 We explore the placement of layer normalization within the Transformer architecture to better understand its role during training.
-By systematically comparing Post-LN, Pre-LN, and Peri-LN, we highlight their distinct impacts on stability, gradient propagation, and optimization dynamics.
+By systematically comparing Post-LN, Pre-LN, and newly termed Peri-LN, we highlight their distinct impacts on stability, final performance, and optimization dynamics.
 Our findings suggest that placing LN on module outputs in addition to the Pre-LN can help manage large activations while preserving beneficial gradient flow, thereby offering a promising balance for stable optimization.
 By unifying these approaches under the term \emph{Peri-LN}, we seek to consolidate existing variants and encourage deeper investigation into this underexplored alternative.